 The way we interact with each other is different these days, but at the Y, you’ll always be able to connect with people, improve your health and wellness, nurture your children’s potential and help strengthen our community.

-According to the FL DOH, information from the CDC is a guideline and every organization must determine what is the safest approach based on how they serve the public.
+According to the Florida Department of Health, information from the CDC is a guideline and every organization must determine what is the safest approach based on how they serve the public.

 At the Y, you must wear a mask to check-in, in the lobby, when dropping off or picking up children at KidZone, waiting for a class to begin, in the locker rooms and any other common areas of the facility.
 Wearing a mask while in a group exercise class, using strength and cardio equipment, stretching and swimming is optional if you maintain social distancing at all times.